qurafi/kitva/README.md

 `pnpm kitva`

-Afer that, you may need to restart your typescript server.
+After that, you may need to restart your typescript server.

 **NOTE:** This command will edit your vite config, tsconfig and create $lib/validation/hook file, so it's recommended to commit your work.